MinhKhoi3104/Customer-Transaction-Analytics-Data-Pipeline/README.md

 ```
 ![api-success](./image/api-success.png)

-- Copy the URL and paste it into your browser, then append /docs (e.g., http://0.0.0.0:8000/docs).
+- Copy the URL (http://localhost:8000/docs) and paste it into your browser.

 ![api-docs](./image/api-docs.png)